salesforcecli/plugin-settings/messages/alias.unset.md

 The `--all` flag was passed, but no aliases are currently set.
 Exiting.

-# warning.AliasIsNotSet
+# prompt.RemoveAllAliases

-Alias '%s' was not set.
-Skipping.
+Remove all aliases?